List of Stargirl characters: Yolanda Montez / Wildcat II

 In season three, Montez and Burman are still at each other's necks while noting that her parents have been finding out that she has been sneaking out of the house and threatening to transfer her to a boarding school.
 Wildcat ends up in a murder mystery when Gambler is found dead outside his trailer.
-When Yolanda persuades her mother to let her handle the late shifts, Maria states to her that her tips go to her college fund and that she's only allowing her to do it because Juan lost his job.
+When Yolanda persuades her mother to let her handle the late shifts, Maria states to her that her tips go to her college fund and that she is only allowing her to do it because Juan lost his job.
 Wildcat later breaks into Cindy's house and finds Gambler's laptop under her bed.
 After Beth downloads the information, Wildcat sneaks back into Cindy's house to put it back only to be caught by Cindy which led to a cat fight that Rick joins in on.

 After seeing the scales on Cindy's arm as Cindy also reveals that Courtney is seeing Cameron, Yolanda and Rick lash out at Courtney.
 While working at Richie's Diner, Yolanda is told by Maria Carmen Saravia that her mother wants to speak to her.
-Yolanda is told by her mother that she finally reached Yolanda during one of her late shifts and has gotten suspicious enough for her to arrange a visit to Father Thomas tomorrow as the call is interrupted by a blackout.
-After searching her home for any hidden cameras, Yolanda is confronted by a more suspicious Maria who demands to know the reason behind her secret activity while stating that she's lucky her father didn't catch her.
-When Yolanda asks her mother to trust her, Maria states that she can't after what she has done and gives her the option to either show her what is on her cell phone or move out.
+Yolanda is told by her mother that she finally reached Yolanda during one of her late shifts and has gotten suspicious enough for her to arrange a visit to father Thomas tomorrow as the call is interrupted by a blackout.
+After searching her home for any hidden cameras, Yolanda is confronted by a more suspicious Maria who demands to know the reason behind her secret activity while stating that she is lucky her father did catch her.

+When Yolanda asks her mother to trust her, Maria arrogantly states that she cannot after what she has done and gives her the option to either show her what is on her cell phone or move out.
 Yolanda went with the latter and arrived at the Whitmore-Dugan House as Barbara and Mike learned what happened.
 She later forgives Courtney.
 When a signal was traced to the Mahkent family's house, Yolanda engaged Lily in battle with the fight ending in a draw.
 Yolanda was present when Pat and Sylvester told everyone about Ultra-Humanite.
 She later briefly called her mom to tell her that she only lied to protect her.
-After the battle against Icicle's family, Yolanda called up her mom again still stating that she lied to protect her and that the truth can help them mend their relationship.
+After the battle against Icicle's family, Yolanda called up her mom again still stating that she lied to protect and that the truth can help them mend their relationship.

+Richard Swift has indirectly implied that, Yolanda had ultimately decided to press charges for child abuse against both of her parents, Maria and Juan, after coming to terms with their true natures.
+But she also keep her membership in the Justice Society of America and her secret identity as "Wildcat" hidden from them.

-10 years later, Wildcat is mentioned to still be in the JSA.
+Ten years later, Yolanda is still in the JSA.